frakman1/DemeoMods-Revolutions/HouseRules.Essentials/README.md

 ### SOME of the Built-in Rulesets

+- __Demeo Revolutions__ : Various games with special modes and abilities.
+- __Heroes of the Voice Machine__ : Play as your favorite character from the series with specialized abilties.
+- __SURVIVE!__ : Start with 1 HP and gain health by defeating enemies.
+- __Friendly Competition__ : Compete for points by performing actions... good or bad!
 - __Earth Wind & Fire__ : Not the band.
 Let's get Elemental.
 - __🕷️Arachnophobia🕷️__ : Offers a fresh adventure to be played on the RootsOfEvil Map.
   Chased by violent thugs from their ancestral homes in Sunderhaven, the King and Queen flee into the woods.